+Revenue Recognition

-Revenue Recognition Revenue from Internet access service is recognized when the service is provided.
-Proceeds from the sale of the prepaid access cards will be deferred and recorded as customer deposits until such time as the service is provided and the revenue is earned.
+Revenue from Internet access service will be recognized when the service is provided.
+Proceeds from the sale of prepaid access cards will be deferred and recorded as customer deposits until such time as the service is provided and the revenue earned.